Feynman checkerboard

 The model can be visualised by considering relativistic random walks on a two-dimensional spacetime checkerboard.
 At each discrete timestep $\epsilon$ the particle of mass $m$ moves a distance $\epsilon c$ to the left or right ($c$ being the speed of light).
 For such a discrete motion, the Feynman path integral reduces to a sum over the possible paths.
-Feynman demonstrated that if each "turn" (change of moving from left to right or conversely) of the space–time path is weighted by $-i \epsilon mc^2/\hbar$ (with $\hbar$ denoting the reduced Planck's constant), in the limit of infinitely small checkerboard squares the sum of all weighted paths yields a propagator that satisfies the one-dimensional Dirac equation.
+Feynman demonstrated that if each "turn" (change of moving from left to right or conversely) of the space–time path is weighted by $-i \epsilon mc^2/\hbar$ (with $\hbar$ denoting the reduced Planck constant), in the limit of infinitely small checkerboard squares the sum of all weighted paths yields a propagator that satisfies the one-dimensional Dirac equation.
 As a result, helicity (the one-dimensional equivalent of spin) is obtained from a simple cellular-automata-type rule.

 The checkerboard model is important because it connects aspects of spin and chirality with propagation in spacetime and is the only sum-over-path formulation in which quantum phase is discrete at the level of the paths, taking only values corresponding to the 4th roots of unity.